Our Ancestors: Fruit + Famine

 Avoid High-Uric Acid Foods

-The foods that are high in uric acid are the purine-rich foods, which should be reduced in the diet.
-Some of these foods can be part of a healthy diet.
+Foods high in uric acid are also high in purine, which should be reduced.
+However, some of these foods can be part of a healthy diet.
 It is always about balance and moderation.
-The highest purine rich foods are (7):

 - Kidney beans